 2) Make a course longlist

 When searching for courses you might be thinking ‘shall I decide on my uni first or just look at courses?’
-Effie’s advice is look through the courses first, you can always decide if the uni is right for you later, when you go to an Open Day.
+Look through the courses first, you can always decide if the uni is right for you later, when you go to an Open Day.
 The course content and the opportunities it offers is the most important thing so it’s essential that you’re happy with that first.

 The expert opinion: Practical experience

 3) What to look for when making your course shortlist